 Videos, The videos that David recommended we watch can be found on this page

 A PDF copy of the David’s booklet can be found here

-This article is taken from a letter to Frank Brenmuhl by Professor David McNeil of Tasmania.
+The following article is taken from a letter to Frank Brenmuhl by Professor David McNeil of Tasmania

-(NB This article has been adapted by editor)
+(NB This letter has been adapted by editor)

 There are 2 main ways of looking at how yields develop in a Walnut orchard.